-Contemporary womenswear designer Rose Danford-Phillips creates painterly garments and accessories for distinctive women who have an appreciation of luxury with an air of eccentricity.
+Contemporary womenswear designer Rose Danford-Phillips creates bold, painterly garments and accessories for striking women with an appreciation for luxury, with an air of eccentricity.

 Inspired by her family of gardeners and artists, a love of the unrestrained, maximalist beauty of nature lies at the core of Rose's work; which is translated into hand-painted and collaged prints, experimental ‘organic' textiles and joyful ‘growing' embroideries.
 These are combined with sleek jersey, practical workwear and strong tailoring to create her world of Modern Baroque.